 Want to get out of Tokyo for the day and see the most entertaining shrines and temples in Japan?

-Great photo ops • Biggest bronze Buddha in Japan • Money Washing Shrine • The Divorce Temple • Tea at the Bamboo Temple • Ten foot tall gold-leafed figure of Kannon • Catch your own noodles
+Great photo ops • Biggest bronze Buddha in Japan • The fox shrine to end all fox shrines • The dish-breaking shrine • The money washing shrine • The divorce temple • The moss temple • Tea at the Bamboo Temple • Ten foot tall gold-leafed figure of Kannon • Catch your own noodles

 Bring your camera or you’ll be sorry.